Episode #403 (Originally aired 09/16/16)

 Because we haven't built that wall yet, and the Mexicans can hear everything.

-back in Vegas, September 30th and October 1st, and Foxwoods in Connecticut, October 22nd, and Madison Square Garden, November 5th.
+Back in Vegas, September 30th and October 1st at Foxwoods in Connecticut, October 22nd, and in Madison Square Garden, November 5th.

 Thank you, folks.